The entry requirements for Mathematics of Systems (MSc leading to PhD) for the academic year 20/21 are:

-- 2 references from Academic staff who have taught you on your current or most recent degree.
+- Two references from academic staff who have taught you on your current or most recent degree.

 - You should tell us about your most recent English language test.
 Please see our Study pages for the English Language qualifications we accept.

 - The University will accept professional references if you have been out of higher education for over two years.
 These must be submitted by your current or most recent line manager.
 Please note that personal references, such as those from family and friends, are not acceptable.

 - Please note: If your qualification documents are not in your current name please also provide evidence of your change of name.
 This can be uploaded in the same file as the certificate or transcript, within the application system.

 There is no formal deadline by which applications must be submitted, but applicants should note that applications can only be considered once the application fee has been paid and all supporting documentation has been received, and that both places to study and available funding will be limited.
 Therefore early submission of your application to study is encouraged.